-That Time Fleetwood Mac Ended an Era With ‘Heroes Are Hard to Find’
+When Fleetwood Mac Ended an Era With ‘Heroes Are Hard to Find’

 Welch is up to bat next with the slightly psychedelic "Coming Home."
-Displaying his solid signature playing that made earlier tracks like "Hypnotized" so strong, Welch is front and center here.
+Displaying solid signature playing that made earlier tracks like "Hypnotized" so strong, Welch is front and center here.
 It's an odd song, with no real discernible hook, but the mood created is dynamic and striking.
 The entire album is split between the songwriting of McVie and Welch, and while their style and approach is quite different, the two paths link up very effectively throughout.

-On the third track, "Angel," Welch is still in command here with a moody, straight ahead rocker that, once again, displays his underrated guitar technique.
+On the third track, "Angel," Welch is still in command here with a moody, straight-ahead rocker that once again displays his underrated guitar technique.
 "Bermuda Triangle" is a haunting tune, almost worthy of its namesake.
 Welch's vocal delivery lacks personality at times, and the song never really takes off into the depths it should, but the always reliable rhythm section of John McVie and Mick Fleetwood save the song from itself.

-"Come a Little Bit Closer" is pop perfection from Christine.
-The song has an almost George Harrison-like quality to it with some nice pedal steel from the legendary Sneaky Pete Kleinow, formerly of the Flying Burrito Brothers.
+"Come a Little Bit Closer" is pop perfection from Christine McVie.
+The song has an almost George Harrison-like quality to it, with some nice pedal steel from the legendary Sneaky Pete Kleinow, formerly of the Flying Burrito Brothers.
 On "She's Changing Me," Welch again veers too close to that sterile MOR sound so prevalent in 1974.
 Not unlike the tune it follows, it has elements of a lost Beach Boys tune, but ultimately goes nowhere.

-"Prove Your Love" is pretty much standard Christine fare, meaning it's got a hook and a melody and ultimately succeeds, even if the results are not up to her usual standards.
+"Prove Your Love" is pretty much standard Christine McVie fare, meaning it's got a hook and a melody and ultimately succeeds, even if the results are not up to her usual standards.
 "Born Enchanter" finds Welch trying to get all funky again.
 The LP ends, however, on a very strong note, as Welch gets back into his own groove with the somewhat spacey, and appropriately titled "Safe Harbour."
 A beautiful tune, primarily instrumental, that showcases not only his sweet guitar playing, but his knack for creating a mood.

-Though the album did make it into the U.S. Top 40, it would be Bob Welch's final album with Fleetwood Mac.
+Though the LP reached the U.S. Top 40, Heroes Are Hard to Find would be Bob Welch's last with Fleetwood Mac.
 Shortly after its release, he left the band.
-Welch was a tragic figure, who sadly, took his own life in 2012.
-He never really got his due as a player or writer, particularly in the Fleetwood Mac story.
-For unknown reasons, he was the sole member not inducted into the Rock and Roll Hall of Fame with the rest of the band.
+In the years that followed, Welch became a tragic figure who sadly took his own life in 2012.
+He never really got his due as a player or writer, particularly in the Fleetwood Mac story: For unknown reasons, he was not inducted into the Rock & Roll Hall of Fame with the rest of the band.